baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 <!-- select * from dialogs join runs r on r.id = dialogs.run join apps a on a.id = r.app where prefs->'initial'->>'IABTCF_gdprApplies' not in ('0', '1'); -->
 <!-- select * from dialogs where prefs->'initial'->>'IABTCF_gdprApplies' != prefs->'accepted'->>'IABTCF_gdprApplies' or prefs->'initial'->>'IABTCF_gdprApplies' != prefs->'rejected'->>'IABTCF_gdprApplies' or prefs->'accepted'->>'IABTCF_gdprApplies' != prefs->'rejected'->>'IABTCF_gdprApplies'; -->

 `IABTCF_CmpSdkID` specifies which CMP is being used and is set by 111 apps, with 6 apps specifying an invalid value. [@Fig:results-tcf-cmps] shows the distribution of the different CMP providers.
 In our dataset, [Sourcepoint](https://www.sourcepoint.com/cmp/) and [Google's Funding Choices](https://blog.google/products/admanager/helping-publishers-manage-consent-funding-choices/) are the most used CMPs by far.
-TODO: The mapping from the numeric IDs happened using the [CMP list](https://cmplist.consensu.org/v2/cmp-list.json), all invalid CMP IDs were merged into a single group.

 ![Prevalence of CMP providers according to IAB TCF data.](../graphs/tcf_cmps.pdf){#fig:results-tcf-cmps}